Are You Covering all the Angles with your Bathroom Lighting?

 No matter its size, a bathroom should always feel bright and inviting.
 The design concept for bathroom lighting should incorporate a lighting arrangement that fully illuminates the space but does not overpower the room.
-The perfect lighting can also reduce the clutter in the space making it feel organized.
+Perfect lighting can also reduce the clutter in the space, making it feel organized.

 Layering is a great way to brighten up your space without having the light source emanating from one location.
 The three main types of lighting are